MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 - Use the downgrade rights allowed by the OEM End User License Agreement (EULA).
 This means you can install Windows 10 Pro on a Surface Device that has a Windows 11 Pro license, as long as you comply with the terms and conditions of the OEM EULA.
 - Use the Software Assurance rights with volume license agreements.
 This means that you can run Windows 10 Pro on a Surface device that has a Windows 11 Pro license, as long as you have a valid volume license agreement that covers the device and the operating system.
-- To learn more, see [Manage & deploy Surface driver & firmware updates](manage-surface-driver-and-firmware-updates.md).

 ## Downgrade individual devices to Windows 10